jup-ag/space-station/docs/2-apis/5-price-api-v2.md

 1. The token is among the top **200** most traded tokens of the day.
 2. The price discrepancy between buy and sell prices exceeds 2% (`| buyPrice - sellPrice | > 2%`).

-By revalidating, we ensure users receive the most current data, improving freshness and ensuring that previously covered arbitrage opportunities are updated accordingly.
+By revalidating, we ensure users receive the most current data, improving freshness and ensuring that previously covered arbitrage opportunities (price blip) are updated accordingly.